Datapoint: Datapoint 2200 and the Intel 8008

 The result was the development of the Intel 8008 microprocessor by Ted Hoff and Stan Mazor of Intel.
 This design was rejected by Datapoint management, when the demonstration version was not performant and Intel could not meet Datapoint's product launch date.
 Consequently, the 2200 was released using the conventional SSI/MSI chip technology of the time.
 Datapoint continued to produce processors that went into the Datapoint 6600 around 1982 and later series.

 Thus, today's overwhelmingly dominant instruction set architecture, used in Intel's x86 family of processors as well as all compatible CPUs from AMD and others, traces its ancestry directly back to CTC.
 The 2200 had an optional disk drive using Shugart 8" floppies, single-sided, single-density, and was the first commercial computer to include them.

 The Datapoint 2200 became so popular that CTC later changed its name to Datapoint Corp.

 At this time the 2200 processor also had access to an ARCNET card, contributed to by Victor Poor, now working for Datapoint.
 This was the first commercial local area network (LAN) card, with over ten thousand ARCNET LAN installations in use around the world.
 The ARCNET card in each 2200 allowed 2200's running a program to access LAN-connected 2200s with attached storage (disk) or printers.
 This was the first true Distributed Processing over a LAN, as used in Australian Cotton (AusCot Syd), Commodities Trading Sydney, KPMG Sydney and many other small to medium-sized businesses.
 The LAN was later duplicated by IBM, Banyan, Novell and others using variants of media or methodology.
-In response, Datapoint offered the Token Ring LAN capability to Tandy for their TRS-80, but ARCNET never really gained any foothold again.
+In response, Datapoint offered the Token Ring LAN capability to Tandy for its TRS-80, but ARCNET never really gained any foothold again.

 They then asked Schmidt to write the accompanying communications software.

 In later years, after the death of John Phil Ray, his widow and fellow dinner guest Brenda Ray Coffee was deposed by Baker Botts, the attorneys for Texas Instruments, when TI and Intel were involved in their lawsuit as to which one "invented" the microprocessor.